iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

     9. Try out different Throttle % settings to confirm the module spins when armed.
     10. Power cycle the module and check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful.

-You can see this whole procedure performed below.
+You can see the calibration procedure performed below.

 .. raw:: html